andlo/mycroft-skills-list-gitbook/skills/CaffeineWiz.reginaneon.md

 > How much caffeine is in *drink*?

 {% hint style="danger" %}
 This skill dosnt have any license attatched.
-It is not adviasable to use this skillnor fork or clone, as you dont know if you are legaly allowed to do so by the auhtor.
+It is not adviasable to use this skill nor fork or clone, as you don't know if you are legaly allowed to do so by the auhtor.
 {% endhint %}

 ## Summary: